chris-schmitz/Mapper/readme.md

 To launch this project you'll need [Node.js](https://nodejs.org/en/download/) installed.
 This will install both Node and npm.

+You will also need to generate your own google maps API key.

+Once you have your key, you'll need to add it to the `map.vue` component.
+I'll add more detail on how and where later.

 ## Install and Launch

 To get this project up and running: